-1) The Managed Long Term Care Waiver (MLTC) helps residents with care services, such as personal care assistance and housekeeping, in their home or in an assisted living facility.
+1) The Managed Long Term Care Program (MLTC) helps residents with care services, such as personal care assistance and housekeeping, in their home or in an assisted living facility.
 Other benefits may include adult day care, home modifications, meal delivery, personal emergency response systems, dental services, and more.
-Read about eligibility and benefits for the MLTC Waiver.
+Read about eligibility and benefits for the MLTC Program.

-The Consumer-Directed Personal Assistance Program (CDPAP) is a way for individuals to receive services under MMLTC.
+The Consumer-Directed Personal Assistance Program (CDPAP) is a way for individuals to receive services under MLTC, as well as CFCO.
 This program will pay for personal care for seniors in their homes.
 Via this program, participants have the flexibility to select some of their own care providers, and certain family members can be hired as paid caregivers.

 2) The Assisted Living Program (ALP) helps individuals who qualify for nursing home care, but prefer to live in an assisted living residence.
 This program helps to cover the cost of room and board, and often times the assisted living facility will offer additional services, such as housekeeping and personal care.
 The program is also open to those who are not on Medicaid.
 Read more about the ALP.

-To qualify for Medicaid in the state of New York in 2019, individual residents must have a monthly income of less than $859 and couples less than $1,267.
-The resources or assets limit is $15,450 for single applicants and $22,800 for couples.
+To qualify for Medicaid in the state of New York in 2023, individual residents must have a monthly income of less than $1,677 and couples less than $2,268.
+The resources or assets limit is $30,182 for single applicants and $40,821 for couples.
 When calculating assets, the state does not include the value of a home, provided one’s equity in the home is not greater than $1,033,000.
 Household items, personal effects, and a single vehicle are also considered exempt assets.

 Persons with income and assets over these limits can still become eligible for Medicaid assistance.
 Individuals whose incomes exceeds the limit, but have high medical expenses, may qualify through a Medicaid spend-down program called Medicaid Excess Income.
 Similar to a deductible, once one has spent their “excess” income on medical expenses, they will be eligible for Medicaid for the remainder of the spend-down period.
 Persons with assets valued over the limit might become eligible by working with a Medicaid planner to structure their resources appropriately.
 Please note, it is extremely important not to gift assets or sell them for less than they are worth in order to meet the asset limit.
 For Medicaid funded nursing home care, New York has a Medicaid look-back period of 60-months where all asset transfers from the date of application are reviewed.
 If one has gifted assets or sold them very cheaply, a penalty period, in the form of Medicaid ineligibility, will result.
 (Please note that New York is in the process of implementing a 30-month look back period for Medicaid funded home and community based services).

 If there is some question regarding qualification, it is strongly recommended individuals contact a Medicaid Planner prior to applying for Medicaid.
 Read about the pros & cons of Medicaid planning.